 An application where M&M International Solenoid valves have been used is in Air Dryers.

-In their typical application, air dryers are suitable for removing the condensate in compressed air installations.
+In their typical application, air dryers are used to remove the condensate in compressed air installations.

-Inside an air-to-air exchanger, compressed air going into the system is precooled by dried compressed air coming from an evaporator.
-Then the evaporating frigorific medium (freon) cools the compressed air to Dewpoint.
-This happens inside the evaporator.
+Inside an air-to-air exchanger, compressed air going into the system is precooled by dried compressed air coming from an evaporator; then it enters the evaporator where it is cooled down to Dew Point by the evaporating frigorific medium (freon).

 The refrigerating circuit produces cold needed to cool compressed air to Dew Point (2°C-3°C).
 Cold produced by the refrigerating system adjusts to the temperature and flow rate changes of compressed air thanks to a by-pass valve with “hot gas”.

 The valve prevents the temperature in the evaporator from going down and consequently the condensate from freezing.
 The level of condensate in the tank is controlled by a level sensor connected to the control panel.
 The control panel operates a solenoid valve so that only the condensate produced is drained.
 So are useless and expensive losses of compressed air avoided.

 A warning light notifies problems in the exhaust system.

 The recommended valve combines small dimensions and performances suitable for use with compressed air (0-15 Bar).